yanivNaor92/ParkingLotAWS/README.md

 ## Prerequisites
 1. The following tools need to be installed on your local machine in order to run and deploy this code:
-1.1 python
+1.1 python.
-1.2 AWS CLI
+1.2 AWS CLI.
-1.3 bash
+1.3 bash.
-1.4 jq
+1.4 jq.
-2. You need to have an active AWS account.  visit [Amazon.com](https://aws.amazon.com/) if you need to create one.
+2. You need to have an active AWS account.
+Visit [Amazon.com](https://aws.amazon.com/) if you need to create one.
 3. Configure your AWS account by running the command 'aws configure' and enter the following values:
-3.1 AWS Access Key ID
+3.1 AWS Access Key ID.
-3.2 AWS Secret Access Key
+3.2 AWS Secret Access Key.
-3.3 Default region name
+3.3 Default region name.
-3.4 Default output format
+3.4 Default output format.
 see [AWS Configuration Basics](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) for more details.